simeononsecurity/simeononsecurity.ch/content/articles/what-is-a-common-indicator-of-a-phishing-attempt/index.en.md

 One of the most common indicators of a phishing attempt is a **suspicious sender email address**.
 Phishing emails frequently originate from addresses that imitate legitimate organizations but may exhibit slight variations or misspellings.
 For instance, an email claiming to be from a bank might have a domain name like "bankoffica.com" instead of "bankoffice.com".
 It is crucial to **scrutinize the email address** and remain vigilant for any inconsistencies or irregularities.

+**Example**: Let's say you receive an email claiming to be from your online shopping account, and it asks you to verify your credit card information by clicking on a link.
+The sender's email address seems odd: "customersupport@amaz0n.com" (note the zero instead of the letter 'o').
+This is a clear red flag, as it is an attempt to mimic the legitimate "customersupport@amazon.com" email address used by the genuine Amazon customer support team.

+To verify the legitimacy of the sender's email address, you can hover your mouse over the sender's name or email address to reveal the full email address.
+If it looks suspicious, do not click on any links or provide any personal information.

+Remember, staying vigilant and being cautious when dealing with suspicious emails can help protect you from falling victim to phishing scams.

 ### **2. Urgent or Threatening Language**

 Phishing emails frequently employ **urgent or threatening language** to instill a sense of urgency and coerce immediate action from the recipient.
 These emails may falsely assert that your account has been compromised or that immediate information updates are required.
 It is important to exercise caution when encountering emails that attempt to pressure you into **providing personal information** or **clicking on suspicious links**.

 For example, an email might claim that your bank account will be frozen unless you click on a provided link and update your login credentials.
 However, legitimate organizations typically do not send such urgent requests via email. **Avoid falling victim to these tactics** by staying skeptical and **verifying the authenticity of such emails** through official channels or by contacting the organization directly.

+**Example**: Imagine receiving an email from a supposed online payment service provider stating that your account will be suspended within 24 hours if you don't provide your personal information immediately.
+The email includes a link that directs you to a webpage asking for your username, password, and credit card details.
+This is a classic phishing attempt using urgent language to manipulate your emotions and coerce you into taking immediate action.

+To protect yourself, **never click on links** in suspicious emails.
+Instead, open a new browser window and visit the official website of the organization directly by typing the URL yourself or using a bookmarked link.
+From there, you can log in to your account and check if there are any legitimate alerts or requests for information.

+Remember, remaining cautious and skeptical of urgent or threatening language used in emails is crucial to avoid falling victim to phishing attempts.

 ### **3. Poor Grammar and Spelling Mistakes**